spacecowboy/docker-neo4j/README.md

-## Container for Neo4j 2.2
+## Container for Neo4j 2.2 Community on RHEL

-**Note: this is just _work in progress_ alpha state, not suited for production/serious use**

 Neo4j is an highly scalable, robust (fully ACID) native graph database.
 It is used in mission-critical apps by thousands of leading, startups, enterprises, and governments around the world.

 Learn more on http://neo4j.com and get started with http://neo4j.com/developer

-This Dockerfile creates a container for Neo4j 2.2.2 community edition that is ready to run and can link to your external data directories.
+This Dockerfile creates a container for Neo4j 2.2.2 community edition to run on RedHat Enterprise Linux that is ready to run and can link to your external data directories.

 ### Setup